The thinking behind OneSite

 - One supplier to deal with – being able to work with one trusted supplier means you’ll build a better relationship, get great support, while saving time and money.

 - One step at a time – with OneSite you are in control of what parts of it you use and how much you spend.
-The OneSite solution grows with your school so as your teachers embrace it within their department or year group, your website grows with it.
+The OneSite solution grows with your school so as your teachers embrace it within their department or year group, your school website grows with it.

 OneSite encourages engagement between parents, teachers and pupils in a fun but practical way, whilst helping you to tick boxes on that front with Ofsted.
 It simplifies communication and pulls out the key functionality that teachers have told us they want, without over burdening staff with the unnecessary.